 Real Property as Sole Estate Asset – is Probate Required?

 Joe’s parents both died this year.
 Real property is the sole estate asset.
 Indeed, the only asset in their estate was their family home.
 Real Estate was the Sole Estate Asset.
-His parents left a Will.
+His parents left a Last Will and Testament.
 Joe has been staring at this Will and wondering whether he needs to file for probate.
 He heard that he may not have to probate when real property is the sold estate assets.

 Technically, under New York State law (Surrogate’s Court Procedures Act Article 19), property vests in the decedent’s heirs or legatees at the decedent’s death.
 As such, Joe technically is vested with title to the house immediately upon the death of the last parent.
 With real estate as the sole estate asset, it vests in the beneficiaries or distributees by operation of law.